randoop/grt-testing/scripts/mutation-prerequisites.md

    make -C scripts
    ```

-2. If using Randoop, use the latest version.
-Feel free to skip this step if using EvoSuite.
+2. If using Randoop, use the development version (the latest commit) rather than a released version.
+Skip this step if only using EvoSuite.

    ```
    make -C scripts randoop-from-source